Hadouken: In Capcom games and merchandise

 An unofficial "Rainbow Edition" of Street Fighter II gave the Hadouken abilities to all characters, possibly influencing later official games.
 Since then, many others in the Street Fighter series have been given similar moves, but have their own names for it.
 For instance, Kairi and Allen Snider both have such a move, the latter calling it Fire Force.
-Dhalsim spits fire ("Yoga Fire") and Chun-Li eventually gained a projectile move she calls the Kikouken (気功拳, Chi-Gong Fist).
+Dhalsim spits fire ("Yoga Fire") and Chun-Li eventually gained a projectile move she calls the Kikouken (気功拳, Qigong Fist).
 In Street Fighter III, Sean has no routine Hadouken, but can employ a similar super-move named the Hadou Burst.
 Dan Hibiki utilizes a single-handed projectile called the Gadouken (我道拳, Self-Taught Fist), which has barely any range or power.
 Ace can also use the Hadouken in Street Fighter EX3 once the third set of usable arts is unlocked in Character Edit Mode.

 Other special moves derived from the Hadouken include the Soul Fist of Morrigan in the Darkstalkers series.
 The Hadouken has been seen several times in the Capcom's Mega Man X platform game series.
 It was a hidden Easter egg ability in the first game (Mega Man X) and its remake (Mega Man Maverick Hunter X).
 In Mega Man X4, Magma Dragoon uses the move (the copy of Magma Dragoon also uses the move in Mega Man X5).
 It was also available to the player in the Mega Man Xtreme games.
 The Tails Clan, a group of secret bosses in Mega Man X: Command Mission, use a move called "Annihilator Hadouken".
 There are also Hadouken emotes in the massive multiplayer role-playing video game Monster Hunter: World.
 Among the official or licensed merchandise, Multiverse Studio made plush Hadouken balls in 2015, Naked & Famous Denim produced the "Ryu Hadoken Selvedge" jeans pants in 2017 and Everlast released cologne perfume named after the Hadouken in 2018.